Freddsle/BI_2021_Python/python_homework/classes_practice/README.md

-# Practice with Python classes.
+# Practice with Python classes

-The `practice.py` and `practice.ipynb` contain same code.
+The `practice.py` and `practice.ipynb` contain the same code.
+In `practice.ipynb` examples of how to use the code are given after each class.

 # Contents